 Climate Variability and Change in the Mediterranean, and bilaterally supported projects.
-OC.1.5 Implement local pilot applications and promote local and regional dialogue on non-conventional water resources management, and design and launch an Urban Water Resources Management agenda - Local authorities and individuals, particularly in water scarce islands of the Mediterranean, are motivated to promote and assisted to apply Non-Conventional Water Resources Management (NCWRM) practices including rainwater harvesting (RWH), gray water reuse and storm water management - Regional partners contribute and engage to the design and launching of a GWP-Med Integrated Urban Water Resources Management agenda Promote RWH, Gray Water Reuse and storm water management as a contributor to local water security and adaptation to climate change impacts in Mediterranean islands, with emphasis on Malta, Dodecanese islands/Greece, Cyprus, and Italy through pilot installations in urban and rural areas, educational activities for local schools, in collaboration with local authorities and the Coca Cola system.
+OC.1.5 Implement local pilot applications and promote local and regional dialogue on non- conventional water resources management, and design and launch an Urban Water Resources Management agenda Local authorities and individuals, particularly in water scarce islands of the Mediterranean, are motivated to promote and assisted to apply Non- Conventional Water Resources Management (NCWRM) practices including rainwater harvesting (RWH), gray water reuse and storm water management Regional partners contribute and engage to the design and launching of a GWP-Med Integrated Urban Water Resources Management agenda Promote RWH, Gray Water Reuse and storm water management as a contributor to local water security and adaptation to climate change impacts in Mediterranean islands, with emphasis on Malta, Dodecanese islands/Greece, Cyprus, and Italy through pilot installations in urban and rural areas, educational activities for local schools, in collaboration with local authorities and the Coca Cola system.
 An Integrated Urban Water Resources Management agenda within GWP-Med is articulated and launched by the end of the year with emphasis on NCWRM, including as a contribution to climate change adaptation, including with emphasis on innovation and partnerships.
-Overall, activities will be implemented within the CSR Programme of the Coca Cola Foundation and the 'Mission Water' of Coca Cola 3E and Coca Cola Hellas
+Overall, activities will be implemented within the CSR Programme of the Coca Cola Hellas